unfurl unfurl Add to Discord

 Permissions

-unfurl needs 6 permissions to work.
+unfurl asks for 7 permissions.
 It does not need Administrator.

 Permission Why